 Even among the nation’s wealthiest school districts, there’s still a wide income gap between the top earners in each state.
 For example, the richest school district in Idaho — Kuna Joint School District 3 — has a median household income that’s less than one-third of what families in Scarsdale Union Free School District near New York City make.

-Methodology: GOBankingRates analyzed every unified school district in all 50 states, determining the wealthiest school districts based on the highest median household income, sourced from the U.S. Census Bureau’s 2017 American Community Survey.
+Methodology: GOBankingRates analyzed every unified school district in all 50 states, determining the wealthiest school districts based on the highest median household income, sourced from the Census Bureau’s 2019 American Community Survey.
+All data was collected and is up to date as of May 26, 2021.